MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/margin-discount-pricing-rules.md

 Make the following settings on the **General** settings tab if you are setting up a pricing rule for a margin component price adjustment.

-- **Concurrency model** – This read-only field tells you how the system will handle situations where more than one margin component price adjustment applies (concurrence).
-Its value, *Price component code rank*, means that the system will choose a price adjustment based on the price attribute combination rank. <!--KFM: This doesn't seem quite right.
-Is it actually about finding the *order* in which adjustments are applied? -->
+- **Concurrency model** – This read-only field tells you how the system will handle situations where more than one price adjustment applies for the same price component code within a price structure (concurrence).
+Its value, *Price component code rank*, means that the system will choose a price adjustment based on its price attribute combination rank.
+If multiple price adjustments have the same highest rank, they all apply to the sales order.
 - **Quantity tiers** – Set to *Yes* to enable the **Quantity tiers** FastTab, which lets you establish price adjustments that vary based on the sales order line quantity.

 > [!NOTE]